akeneo/pim-docs/cookbook/catalog/product/query.rst

         tags:
             - { name: 'pim_catalog.doctrine.query.filter', priority: 30 }

-Here we define a boolean filter which supports '=' operator and can be applied on 'enabled' field or on an attribute with 'pim_catalog_boolean' type.
+Here we define a boolean filter which supports '=' operator and can be applied on the 'enabled' field or on an attribute with 'pim_catalog_boolean' type.

 Add a Custom Sorter
 -------------------

-Sorter implementation mechanism is very close to the filter one, another registry, the interface `Pim\Bundle\CatalogBundle\Query\Sorter\SorterInterface` to implement and a tagged service to declare as:
+Sorter implementation mechanism is very similar to the filter one: a registry, the interface `Pim\Bundle\CatalogBundle\Query\Sorter\SorterInterface` to implement and a tagged service to declare as follows:

 .. code-block:: yaml